Milad9A/Bremen-Livability-Index/README.md

 ## Project Overview

-The Bremen Livability Index allows users to tap any location on a map of Bremen and receive an immediate Quality of Life score (0-100) based on 7 spatial factors.
+The Bremen Livability Index allows users to explore Quality of Life scores across Bremen through:
+- **Tap-to-Analyze**: Tap any location on the map for instant scoring
+- **Address Search**: Search for addresses and get automatic livability analysis
+- **Real-time Results**: Immediate feedback based on 7 spatial factors

 ### Scoring Factors